Anika Apostalon

-Anika Apostalon (born February 2, 1995) is a Czech-American competitive swimmer who specializes in freestyle and backstroke events.
+Anika Apostalon (born February 1995) is a Czech-American competitive swimmer who specializes in freestyle and backstroke events.
 She was born in Albuquerque, New Mexico and graduated from Albuquerque Academy in 2013.
-Apostalon graduated from the University of Southern California in 2017 with a 3.92 grade point average.
-She currently swims for the Toronto Titans and is affiliated with USK in Prague, CZ.
-She is the Czech national record holder in the 50m Freestyle (SCM) and a 17-time NCAA All American.
+Apostalon graduated from the University of Southern California in 2017.
+She swam for the Toronto Titans and was affiliated with USK in Prague, CZ.
+She was the former Czech national record holder in the 50m Freestyle (SCM) and is a 17-time NCAA All American.

 Career

 Collegiate career

 Apostalon began her collegiate career at San Diego State University, where she was a Division I dual-sport athlete in water polo and swimming.
 In 2014 she was named the Mountain West Swimmer of the Year and the conference's Freshman of the year.
 She also set the Mountain West records for 50-yard freestyle, 100-yard freestyle, and 100-yard backstroke while at SDSU.

 In 2015, Apostalon transferred to the University of Southern California to focus on her swimming career.
 In 2016 she led the Trojans to a Pac-12 Championship.
 She was a member of the 2016 400 yard freestyle NCAA national championship relay.
 Apostalon finished her college career as a 17-time NCAA All-American and eight-time individual scorer at the NCAA national championships.
 However, her successes have not been limited to swimming.
 As a senior, Apostalon made the CoSIDA Academic All-American Division I At-Large Team and was named the Pac-12 Women's Swimming Scholar Athlete of the Year.
 She was also named the Trojans' female recipient of the 2016-17 Tom Hansen Medal.